ericktai/dust-js-browser/README.md

 The pre-compiled JS is ready to go - just open `index.html` in the browser and find the template at `src/dusts/todos.dust` to see how DustJS works.

 Making changes?
 Run `node duster.js` in your root folder on the command line first.
+It watches and compiles your templates to JS as needed.
+You'll need `duster.js`.
 See <a href="https://github.com/dmix/dusterjs#install" target="_blank">duster.js</a> for more info.

 ## How It Works